Identifier

 command to modify our OPC UA Monitoring Configuration such that the capacity is 2.
 On the control plane node, run the following, once again uncommenting --set opcua.configuration.mountCertificates='true'

 if using security.
-Watch as the broker terminates and then fourmicrok8s kubectl get no
+Watch as the broker terminates and then four come online in a Running state.

 property of a server's ApplicationDescription